duskynumber5/3CG/README.md

 I use states to control what stage of each round the game is in: picking cards, battling, revealing, and scoring.
 Also to track card states in order to determine when they get placed and when they are being hovered over or idle.

-SEQUENCING PATTERNS
+UPDATE METHOD

 I used this pattern to iterate over the different decks, hands, and columns to get stats or make changes to certain cards within them.
+I use htis to regurally check and reasign or update data to refect the actions in the game.

 OBJECT POOL PATTERNS
 I use this to load in the cards with the same base assets and set them all to the same size.